Symbian9/qmapshack-doc-wiki/DocControlMapDem.md

 ### Map and DEM

-If you expand a map or DEM item you can see the  property setup of this item in this workspace.
+If you expand a map or DEM item you can see the  property setup of this item for the current workspace.

 ![Alt text](images/DocControlMapDem/maproom5.png)